Basic Course on Public Debt Management (2014)

 In order to ensure the best possible outreach, the course will be delivered through e-learning.
 Through a multiple-instructional setting, the goal is to achieve the learning objectives by means of learning technologies that match personal learning styles and by the inclusion of non-linear learning that aims at the development of just-in-time skills of adult learners.
 At the same time, in order to allow participants maximum flexibility of scheduling , the learning will be conducted in an asynchronous manner.
 Using a state-of-the-art training architecture, UNITAR will combine self-learning with assessments and online discussions.
 The pedagogy - adapted specifically to professionals in full-time work - will help train participants through various experiences: absorb (read); do (activity); interact (socialize); reflect (relate to one’s own reality).

-The target audience for this course includes debt managers and practitioners of finance in different parts of the world.
+The target audience for this course includes debt managers and practitioners of finance from LDCs, developing and developed countries.